 Contribute to a new body of knowledge… Chronicle the state of coral reefs in the remote Pacific Ocean.
 Participate in oceanographic research while making an epic 2,600-nautical mile passage across the Equator from Tahiti to Hawai'i.
 Retrace historic voyages of Polynesian migration, mastering time-tested navigation methods that rely on the sun, stars, and moon.
 Visit some of the most remote island atolls in the world to document the effects of environmental change.

 SEA Semester: Pacific Reef Expedition

-This field-based program for all majors will explore the changing Pacific Ocean environment through science and leadership lenses, including a rare chance to study remote, pristine coral reef ecosystems up close.
+This field-based summer study abroad program for all majors will explore the changing Pacific Ocean environment through science and leadership lenses, including a rare chance to study remote, pristine coral reef ecosystems up close.

 May 23 - June 24: At Sea